 They are of course encouraged in this mindset by the many deceptive Islamic apologists (Mehdi Hasan and Reza Aslan come to mind) and by Western (not Eastern) imams.
 Those people know that there is more to Islam than the Koran but why disturb the infidels’ comfortable illusions?
 Think beekeepers, smoke, bees.

 No, the claim that Mohammed’s supremacism is demonstrated by the jihad verses is not a defensible position.
 By insisting on something which can be so easily debunked we are undermining our own credibility and reinforcing the preconceptions of a generation who have been told that only phobes and worse challenge the “Religion of Peace” story.
 Better to abandon it and concentrate on pointing out the evidence elsewhere for both Mohammed’s and Islam’s lust for dominion “without limit of time or space”.
 Who knows, perhaps the odd rejecter of the counter-jihad message may be persuaded…one less of them, one more of us.

-After all this time and trouble I’ve just come across a verse which does appear to unambiguously declare Allah/Mohammed’s universally supremacist intent:
+After all this time and trouble I have finally come across a verse which does appear to unambiguously declare Allah/Mohammed’s universally supremacist intent!

 Allah hath promised such of you as believe and do good work that He will surely make them to succeed (the present rulers) in the earth even as He caused those who were before them to succeed (others)… (24:55)

 This seems to be a conclusive rebuttal to the contextual argument, ie that there is no Koranic support for Islamic supremacism beyond the Mecca/Medina area of 630 AD.